Clayton S. Rose

 Baker Foundation Professor of Management Practice

 Clayton Rose is Baker Foundation Professor of Management Practice.
 He currently teaches the course Accountability in the Advanced Management Program.
 His research is focused on the how leaders can manage the challenges created by the intense, varied and often irreconcilable political and culture pressures buffeting organizations today.
 From 2015 until 2023 he served as president of Bowdoin College.
-Prior to Bowdoin, beginning in 2007, he was a member of the HBS faculty, teaching and writing on issues of leadership, ethics, the Global Financial Crisis, and the role of business in society.
+Prior to Bowdoin, he was a member of the HBS faculty, teaching and writing on issues of leadership, ethics, the Global Financial Crisis, and the role of business in society.
 In addition, he chaired the Academic Performance Committee and the Conduct Review Board and served as the inaugural chair for MBA Community Standards.
 He received the Apgar Award for Innovation in Teaching and the Robert F Greenhill Award for service.
 He spent the first twenty years of his career in finance at J.P.
 Morgan, retiring as vice chair, where he led, built and fixed businesses in securities, derivatives and banking, including heading each of the global equities and global investment banking divisions.
 He was a member of the firm’s senior management.
 He earned his undergraduate degree and MBA from the University of Chicago.
 In 2003, he enrolled in the doctoral program in sociology at the University of Pennsylvania to study issues of race in America, earning his master’s degree in 2005 and his PhD with distinction in 2007.
 He has served on a number of corporate and philanthropic boards.
 Rose is currently a director of the Bank of America, where he chairs the Enterprise Risk Committee, he chairs the board of trustees of the Howard Hughes Medical Institute, the nation’s largest private funder of basic biomedical research with a $25 billion endowment, and he serves as a director of The Pew Charitable Trusts.

 During his presidency, applications to Bowdoin increased by 62 percent.
 Applications from students of color increased by 60 percent, while those from first-generation students increased by 129 percent.
 First-year students receiving financial aid increased from 45 to 49 percent, with the College expanding its aid program by eliminating the summer work requirement for many students, increasing aid to middle-class families, and extending “need-blind” admission to international students, making it one of only seven colleges and universities in the nation that is need-blind in admissions, grant only/no loan in its financial aid, and meets the full calculated need of every student.